Similar case studies Energy constructions

-The construction of the power interconnection between Poland and Lithuania is a crucial element for the creation of a common European energy market.
-ArcelorMittal supplied steel angles for the construction of the transmission line's lattice towers in the 112km section from the Polish town of Ełk to the Lithuanian border.
+The construction of the power line interconnection between Poland and Lithuania is a crucial element for the creation of a common European energy market.
+ArcelorMittal supplied steel angles for the construction of the transmission line's lattice towers in the 112 km section from the Polish town of Ełk to the Lithuanian border.

 Ensuring & securing energy supply

-The project consists in the construction of four new 400kV overhead power transmission lines with a total length of 400 km and 7 electrical substations, 5 new and 2 existing ones that were modernised.
-The investments on Polish territory sum up to 450 million Euro (1,8 billion PLN), the project is funded by the EU Infrastructure and Environment Programme.
+The project consists of the construction of four new 400 kV overhead power transmission lines with a total length of 400 km and seven electrical substations - five new and two existing ones that were modernised.
+The investments on Polish territory amount to 450 million Euro (1.8 billion PLN).
+The project is funded by the EU Infrastructure and Environment Programme.
 On Lithuanian ground, the transmission line goes from the border with Poland to the city of Alytus.

 Transmission towers with ArcelorMittal steel angles

-ArcelorMittal supplied steel for the lattice towers on the 112km long section between the Polish Ełk Bis power station and the country's border.
-This double circuit line passes through 10 municipalities in Poland and connects with the Lithuanian transmission system, continuing on Lithuanian ground another 50 km to the Alytus power station.
+ArcelorMittal supplied steel for the lattice towers on the 112 km long section between the Polish Ełk Bis power station and the country's border.
+This double circuit line passes through ten municipalities in Poland and connects with the Lithuanian transmission system, continuing on Lithuanian ground another 50 km to the Alytus power station.

-ArcelorMittal worked in close collaboration with the engineering company Energoprojekt Krakow SA, and jointly a new series of lattice towers was created.
-These new EA-33 towers were specifically developed to cover long distances and employ large equal angles L300, produced at the ArcelorMittal Differdange plant in Luxembourg.
-ArcelorMittal supplied a total of 1.200 tn of L300 angles and another 18.000 tn of different steel sections (also mainly angles) for the towers' load bearing columns.
+ArcelorMittal worked in close collaboration with the engineering company Energoprojekt Kraków SA to jointly create this new series of lattice towers.
+These new EA-33 towers were specifically developed to cover long distances and employ large equal L300 angles, produced at the ArcelorMittal Differdange plant in Luxembourg.
+ArcelorMittal supplied a total of 1200 t of L300 angles and another 18 000 t of different steel sections (also mainly angles) for the towers' load bearing columns.

 298 lattice towers of the series EA-33 were used in the project.
-The height of the towers varies from 70 up to over 90 meters.
+The height of the towers varies from 70 m up to over 90 m.
 The tonnage of a single column varies between 21 and 110 tonnes.

 The biggest columns consist of over 20 tonnes of L300 angels, which are mainly used at the bottom parts of columns, facing the biggest forces.

-The distance between the towers range from 350 to 450 m, the power lines are installed at a minimum height of 13,4 m.
+The distance between the towers range from 350 m to 450 m, and the power lines are installed at a minimum height of 13.4 m.
 This height allows safe operation even for large agricultural machinery.
-The line area is 70 m, 35 m on each side of the axis.
+The line area is 70 m - 35 m on each side of the axis.
 In this area, the land use is restricted.

-Construction of the section Ełk Bis to the Polish border started in 2013 and was completed end of 2015.
+Construction of the section Ełk Bis to the Polish border started in 2013 and was completed at the end of 2015.